mjd95/site/content/paper-summaries/in-search-of-an-understandable-consensum-algorithm.md

 ---
-title: "Tuesday Paper: In Search of an Understandable Consensus Algorithm"
+title: "In Search of an Understandable Consensus Algorithm"
 date: 2020-05-26T08:53:00+01:00
 ---

-First up is the [Raft paper](https://raft.github.io/raft.pdf).
+Today I'm looking at the [Raft paper](https://raft.github.io/raft.pdf).
 Raft is a consensus algorithm, which is to say that you have a collection of servers that you would like to all compute the same state machine.
 This is obviously useful for fault tolerance in distributed systems.

 Paxos is a well-known consensus algorithm.
 Everything I've read about Paxos talks about it being difficult to understand, and this paper is no different.
 In fact, inspired by the Paxos issue, _understandability_ is a first-class goal of their algorithm design.